Cubs vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez will lead the Miami Marlins into a matchup with Nico Hoerner and the Chicago Cubs on Friday at 6:40 PM ET, in the first game of a three-game series at LoanDepot park.
+A couple of hot hitters, Luis Arraez and Nico Hoerner, will be on display when the Miami Marlins face the Chicago Cubs on Saturday at 4:05 PM ET, at LoanDepot park.

-The Marlins are +100 moneyline underdogs for this matchup with the Cubs (-120).
-The over/under is 7.5 runs for the game (with -105 odds on the over and -115 odds on the under).
+The favored Marlins have -130 moneyline odds to win against the underdog Cubs, who are listed at +105.
+The over/under is 9 runs for the game (with +100 odds on the over and -120 odds to go under).

 Cubs vs. Marlins Odds & Info